mabrarov/ansible_vars_test/README.md

 localhost                  : ok=12   changed=0    unreachable=0    failed=0
 ```

-# Running on production Ansible inventory
+# Dealing with multiple instances of the same application on one host

+Below example demonstrates how to make your Ansible inventory to store configuration (Ansible vars) per application instance and not per host, i.e. it shows how to apply the same role (with different parameters) to the same target host and to keep all your Ansible vars in Ansible inventory and not in playbook.

-## Running on canary production servers
+Running printer playbook on canary production hosts:

 ```bash
 $ docker run --rm -w /ansible -v /home/user/ansible_vars_test:/ansible abrarov/ansible ansible-playbook printer.yml -i inventories/production/hosts --limit canary